garrardkitchen/blog/content/posts/the-grass-is-rarely-greener.md

 ---
 title: "The Grass Is Rarely Greener"
 date: 2022-01-30T18:27:54Z
-tags: azure, aws, promises, relationship
+tags: azure, aws, empty promises, building relationship, willing, attrition
 ---

-I had a conversation recently and this reminded me of something that happened to me.
-Hence, why I'm writing this Post.
-The conversation was over moving to a different Cloud provider.
-Hopefully, this Post's title makes sense now!
+I recently had a conversation that steered up some _surpressed_ memories.
+The conversation was related to moving to a different Cloud vendor.
+That journey didn't work out so well for me and the company I was working for at the time.
+Sadly, that company stopped trading and I don't think it's that much of a leap to link that journey to the surmise of that company.
+Hopefully now the title of this post is starting to make sense?

 Several years back, the company that I was working for at the time shifted to AWS, away from Azure.
 It was heavily suggested - I was present during that conversation - that it would be in our interest if we "jumped ship" to _their_ platform.
 "Their" being "AWS".
 Long story short, sadly it was not.
 In fact, it turned out to be a huge waste of time.
 IMO, they should never have suggested this.
 There were other suggestions made that _they_ really should not have made; sadly we followed these too.
-In retrospect, it was totally unjustifiable not to mention unfair for them to suggest any of this for a company of that size [small], especially knowing how long all of this would take.
+In retrospect, it was totally unjustifiable not to mention unfair for them to suggest any of this for a company of that size [small], especially knowing how long all of this would take to do.
 I even gained 2 certifications to help best advise the company on how to implement/integrate with the AWS Platform and backing services.

-If you are thinking, "You are grown-ups with years of experience under your belt yeah, so you didn't have to go with what they said?!".
+If you are thinking, "You are grown-ups with years of experience under your belt yeah, so you didn't have to go with what they said did you?".
 Indeed, but it was AWS and these people we were talking to were big hitters and as such, the "carrot" was big.
 Who wouldn't right?!

 I will return to this in a later post but for now I will call out, IMO, several important and possibly overlooked considerations when contemplating a move to a different Cloud Provider.